nrlhozkan/SwarmpProject/readme.md

 # HowToRun

 1. Start Charlie
-2. Run search and rescue script in separate terminal (**terminal 1**).
+2. Run the search and rescue script in a separate terminal (**terminal 1**).
 3. Press **g**.
-This will save positions of drones and targets.
+This will save the positions of the drones and targets.
-4. Run Simulation Script in another terminal (**terminal2**)
+4. Run the simulation script in a separate terminal (**terminal2**).
-5. After that press **g** again.
-6. After step 5, this will be normal process.
+5. After step 5 this will be a normal process.
-7. When you decide to finish the test.
-Press **crtl + c** in **terminal 2**.
+6. If you decide to finish the test.
+Press **ctrl + c** on **terminal 2**.
-8. This will stop live simulation and show you other simulation.
-This has slider and steps of test.
-Every waypoint command means one step.
+7. This will stop the live simulation and show you another simulation.
+This has sliders and test steps.
+Each waypoint command is a step.
-9. If you close the simulation it will save the simulation as a video inside the simulations folder.
-And it will save all the data of the simulation as a JSON file.
-You can use this for later to show and see the simulation again.
+8. When you close the simulation, it will save the simulation as a video inside the simulations folder.
+And it will save all the data from the simulation as a JSON file.
+You can use this to show and view the simulation again later.
 You can use post_processor.py

 # Specific Scripts

-1. Simulation Script (simulator.py)
+1. Simulation script (simulator.py)

-It is a live simulator.
-It reads the initial positions of drones and targets and visualize it in the beginning.
-When charlie send waypoint commands it visualize them live.
+This is a live simulator.
+It reads the initial positions of drones and targets and visualises them at the beginning.
+When Charlie sends waypoint commands, it visualises them live.
 This simulation has 3D and 2D options.
-You can select them as you want.
+You can select them as you like.
 You can send commands like (assign_waypoint_to_drone, set_speed, assign_target_to_drone).
-Find examples of them in test_1 and test_2 files.
+See test_1 and test_2 for examples.
 It has interval bug, sometimes it appears after pressing ctrl + c related to mathplotlib.
-I could not fixed yet.
-It also publish the telemetry data of drones and targets.
-You can find them in my drone control script (simulation_drone_control_new.py).
-If you need you can arrange them.
+I could not fix it yet.
+It also publishes the telemetry data of drones and targets.
+You can find it in my drone control script (simulation_drone_control_new.py).
+You can rearrange it if you like.

-Notes: The speeds of drones are multiplied by 10 with to quickly reach the desired waypoints.
-If charlie set the speed to 3m/s, it will be 30 m/s in simulation.
-The speed of targets are 20 m/s.
-The targets moves randomly.
-When you send a waypoint to drones, charlie will wait for all drones until they all reach the desired or (commanded) waypoints.
-Then you will get your response.
-It will be same in real world application.
+A few notes: The speeds of the drones are multiplied by 10 to reach the desired waypoints quickly.
+If Charlie set the speed to 3m/s, it will be 30m/s in the simulation.
+The speed of the targets is 20m/s.
+The targets move randomly.
+If you send a waypoint to drones, charlie will wait for all drones to reach the desired or (commanded) waypoint.
+Then you will get your answer.
+It will be the same in the real world.

 2. Post Processor

-It is a post processor that simulate the same simulation after pressing crtl + c in the main simulation.
-When you run it, it will ask you to provide the file location of the recorded states (recorded_states.json). (*The file location will be where you run the simulation script*)
+This is a post processor that simulates the same simulation after pressing crtl + c in the main simulation.
+When you run it, it will ask you to specify the location of the recorded states file (recorded_states.json). (*The location of the file is where you run the simulation script*)

-3. The others are mostly same codes.
-I just add some functionalities.
+3. The rest is mostly the same code.
+I just add some functionality.